 Patrick Hugunin graduated from San Jose State University in 1992 with B.A. in Radio, Television, and Film Production.
 He worked for KOFY-TV in San Francisco and for KCRA-TV in Sacramento.
 At KCRA he was nominated for 5 Local Emmy awards for his Promotion work for the station.
 He began his position at the UC Davis MIND Institute in 2011 and is the Director/Producer of Video production.
 His work for the CEDD and the MIND Institute focuses on video production, website editing, and social media postings.

-Elizabeth Holliday Morgan, Ed.M., is a Ph.D.
-Candidate in Human Development at UC Davis.
-An educator by training, she holds a Master’s in Education from the Harvard Graduate School of Education and has supported Early Childhood practitioners in utilizing developmentally appropriate practice and inclusion strategies since 2004.
 Elizabeth works as a program coordinator for the UC Davis Center for Excellence in Developmental Disabilities at the MIND Institute.
 Her area of focus includes Early Childhood and Early Intervention Services with a specific interest in under-represented populations.
-In 2019 Elizabeth was the lead writer and project manager for a $92,000 grant awarded to the CEDD from the Department for Developmental Services Disparity Grant Funds to create video modules to address disparities in access to early intervention services for families in the Black and Latinx communities of Northern California.
+Elizabeth is also an Assistant Professor in the Doctorate of Educational Leadership program at California State University Sacramento (CSUS).
+An educator by training, she holds a Master's in Education from the Harvard Graduate School of Education and has supported Early Childhood practitioners in utilizing developmentally appropriate practice and inclusion strategies since 2004.
+Her area of research focus includes Early Childhood and Early Intervention Services with a specific interest in under-represented populations.
+She has co-authored publications titled "Narratives of single, Black mothers using cultural capital to access autism interventions in schools" in the British Journal of Sociology of Education and "Caregiver Voices: Cross-Cultural Input on Improving Access to Autism Services" published in the Journal of Racial and Ethnic Health Disparities and has several additional publications under review.
+In 2020, Elizabeth completed an NIH T36 Training grant with the Global Alliance for Training in Health Equity Research (GATHER) program where she spent a month interning for the African Population Health Research Center in Nairobi, Kenya.
+In 2019, Elizabeth was the lead writer and project manager for a $92,000 grant awarded to the CEDD from the Department for Developmental Services Disparity Grant Funds to create video modules to address disparities in access to early intervention services for families in the Black and Latinx communities of Northern California.
 Other CEDD projects she leads includes the California Early Start Network (CESN), AT Consortium, and the Sankofa Family support group for Black families of children with developmental disabilities.
-She’s also an elected Board member for the Association for University Centers in Disabilities (AUCD) and Warmline Family Resource Center from her work as an ASD parent activist.
-When she isn’t thinking about autism service equity, Elizabeth enjoys the theater and spending time with her family and their dog, Billie Jean.
+She's also an elected Board member for the Association for University Centers in Disabilities (AUCD) and Warmline Family Resource Center from her work as an ASD parent activist.
+When she isn't thinking about autism service equity, Elizabeth enjoys the theater and spending time with her family and their dog, Billie Jean.

 Steve Ruder works in the MIND Institute’s Resource Center.
 He assists families and people with disabilities who have questions regarding high school transition, adult services, and employment.
 Steve is the facilitator for the Northern California Business Advisory Council.
 He also assists families with questions regarding supported decision-making before considering conservatorship.
 Please contact Steve at email@example.com to schedule an appointment.